UPDATED August 7, 2026

 December 2026

-The holiday season is in full swing come December, and the temperatures are generally comfortable.
+The holiday season is in full swing come December (as you’ll see with the events mentioned above), and the temperatures are generally comfortable.
 The first of the month isn’t too bad, but as we get closer to Christmas, the crowds start making their way to the parks.

 December 25th